IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 <pre>
     docker run hello-world
 </pre>
-    You should receive a response that includes this text:
+    If Docker is set up correctly, you will receive a response that includes this text:
   <pre>
    Hello from Docker!
    This message shows that your installation appears to be working